TenthPres/TouchPoint-WP/README.md

 - Suggest Small Groups physically nearby based on geolocation.
 - Allow website guests to easily contact leaders or join a group, without exposing leaders' contact info publicly.

-### Course List
+### Involvement Lists
-- Publish a list of Classes (Sunday School, etc), with dynamic filtering similar to Small Groups.
+- Publish lists of classes or programs that correspond to Involvements, with dynamic filtering similar to Small Groups.
-- Allow website guests to easily contact teachers or join a class, without exposing leaders' contact info publicly.
+- Allow website guests to easily contact leaders or join an involvement, without exposing leaders' contact info publicly.

 ### Events
 Improve display of events in the TouchPoint Custom Mobile App by providing content from [The Events Calendar Plugin by